British Government Supports Nigerian Entrepreneurs With Grants, Partnerships

 About 10 Nigerian entrepreneurs in the fashion and film industries are benefiting from the Nigeria Creative Enterprise Support Programme.

-A total of 108 entrepreneurs trained between January and March 2019.
+Hence, a total of 108 entrepreneurs trained between January and March 2019.

-Ten entrepreneurs each, emerged from the film and fashion categories after the training.
+Ten entrepreneurs each emerged from the film and fashion categories after the training.